Storer Communications: Expansion into television

 The company acquired the Empire Coil Company, a manufacturer of coils and transformers for radios and the owner of WXEL in Cleveland and KPTV (channel 27) in Portland, Oregon, for $8.5 million in January 1954; the purchase came days after Empire's dispersal of KCTY, a failed UHF station in Kansas City, Missouri.
 KGBS and KGBS-TV were spun off to accommodate the purchase.
 Empire's factory in New Rochelle, New York, remained active until Storer closed it in 1955, having failed to turn a profit.
 WJW radio was subsequently purchased and paired with WXEL, which was renamed WJW-TV in 1956.
 KPTV only had 38 percent of the market's television viewers able to receive the station clearly despite substantial capital improvements, characteristic of UHF's struggles prior to the All-Channel Receiver Act.
-KPTV was sold off in 1957, allowing that station to "move" to VHF as a consolidation with KOLR (channel 12).
+KPTV was sold off in 1957, allowing that station to "move" to VHF as a consolidation with KLOR (channel 12).

 WJW's studios in Playhouse Square were remodeled into a colonial revival design that evoked 1770-era Georgian architecture; this design was also implemented at WGBS and WJBK-TV's studio building.
 Other stations had studios built to resemble Southern antebellum mansions, beginning with WBRC-TV in September 1954 and copied at WAGA-TV in 1966.

 WBRC radio and television were sold to Taft Broadcasting in 1957; this was to facilitate the purchase of WIBG in Philadelphia and WVUE in Wilmington, Delaware, and followed an aborted sale of WAGA radio and TV to The Washington Post.
 WVUE was shut down in 1958 so Storer could purchase WITI in Whitefish Bay, Wisconsin, which moved to Milwaukee the following year.
 To complete Storer's purchase of KPOP in Los Angeles (which was renamed KGBS) WAGA and WAGA-FM were spun off to Plough, Inc. in April 1959, and renamed WPLO and WPLO-FM.
 WWVA and WWVA-FM were sold off in 1962 as a condition of Storer's $10.9 million purchase of WMGM in New York City, then an industry record, which reverted to the WHN call sign.
 WIHS-TV (channel 38) in Boston was purchased in 1966, and renamed WSBK-TV; like WBRC and WAGA, WSBK received a new studio building in 1969 with an Antebellum design.